DrZhivago1/DocWorld/README.md

 	IF "VGP Fabrics" AND "MendandRecycle" are installed:
 		Remove salvaging from Loom.

+	IF "RIMkea" is installed:
+		Put Shainbrait and Kageshain lights into dropdown designators.

 	IF "Wall Sun Lamp" is installed:
 		Move lights into their respective category, if "Fertile Fields" is installed the Sun Lamp goes into farming category.